josteinaj/meteor-udoo/README.md

 Meteor is an ultra-simple environment for building modern web applications.

-This project aims to get Meteor running on UDOO.
+This project aims to get Meteor running on UDOO, including the node.js package node-udoo.

-Read more about Meteor on [Meteors GitHub project page](http://github.com/meteor/meteor/).
+Read more about Meteor on [Meteors GitHub project page](http://github.com/meteor/meteor/), and about node-udoo on the [node-udoo GitHub project page](https://github.com/pilwon/node-udoo).

-## Installation (WIP!)
+## Step 1: Setting up the environment

  1. [Download and install Debian Wheezy armHF](http://www.udoo.org/downloads/)
  2. Configure WiFi so that it gets connected automatically